ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/quickstart/template.md

   </div>
   ```

+7. **Add a favicon.** We recommend using [Ember CLI Favicon]( https://github.com/davewasmer/ember-cli-favicon).

-7. **Add more docs pages.** It's up to you how to structure your docs - use the Snippet, Viewer and Demo components to help you write your documentation.
+8. **Add more docs pages.** It's up to you how to structure your docs - use the Snippet, Viewer and Demo components to help you write your documentation.
 Let's add another page to ours: we'll add the route, link to our docs viewer, and the actual template.

   ```js
   // tests/dummy/app/router.js